Swahili coast: Slave trade

 It has been estimated that between 1450 and 1900 CE as many as 17 million people were sold into slavery from Europe, Africa, and Asia and transported by Asian slave traders through the Mediterranean Sea, Silk Road, Indian Ocean, Red Sea, and Sahara desert to distant locations.
 As many as 5 million of these may have come from Africa, though most would have been from West Africa, rather than East Africa.
-Before the 18th Century, the slave trade on the East African coast was fairly minor.
+Before the 18th Century, the slave trade on the Southeast African coast was fairly minor.
 Women and children were preferred since the main roles of enslaved persons in the Asian World were as domestic servants and concubines.
 Most of the enslaved would have been absorbed into Swahili households.
 The children of enslaved concubines were born as free members of their father's lineage without distinction and manumissions were a common act of piety for elderly Muslims.

 A series of slave uprisings took place between 869 and 883 CE in Basra, a city of present-day Iraq, referred to as the Zanj Rebellion.
-The enslaved Zanj were likely transported from the more southern areas of East Africa.
+The enslaved Zanj were likely transported from the more southern areas of Southeast Africa.
 The uprising grew to more than 500,000 slaves and free men as well, who were used in strenuous agriculture labor.
 The Zanj Rebellion was a guerilla war mounted by slaves against the Abbasids.
 This revolt lasted 14 years.
 Slaves with numbers as high as 15,000 would raid towns, set slaves free, and seize weapons and food.
 These revolts greatly destabilized the grip that the Abbasids had over slaves.
 During the Rebellion, the slaves, under the leadership of Ali ibn Muhammad, captured Basra and even threatened to raid the capital, Baghdad.
-The vast majority of the slave rebels were Black Africans, and the 9th century Zanj revolts in Iraq is some of the best evidence of a large number of people being sold into slavery from Eastern Africa.
-As a result of this uprising, Abbasid Caliphate largely abandoned the large-scale importation of slaves from East Africa.
+The vast majority of the slave rebels were Black Africans, and the 9th century Zanj revolts in Iraq is some of the best evidence of a large number of people being sold into slavery from Southeastern Africa.
+As a result of this uprising, Abbasid Caliphate largely abandoned the large-scale importation of slaves from Southeast Africa.